 Let me start by quoting Proverbs 5:18-19, which says:

 Let your fountain be blessed, and rejoice with the wife of your youth.
 As a loving deer and a graceful doe, let her breasts satisfy you at all times; and always be enraptured with her love.
+(N.K.J.V.)

 Notice that the man’s wife is specifically described as the wife of his “youth.”
 We find this same idea in Proverbs 2:17, which describes the immoral adulteress in this way:

 Who forsakes the companion of her youth, and forgets the covenant of her God.
+(N.K.J.V.)

 Truth be told, it is a simple fact that in Bible times people got married when they were relatively young, typically when they were teenagers.
 This was especially true for Jewish girls.
 Since there are no Bible instances of children getting married, there’s no need to get all weird here and take the age down too low.
+But my point is that there is a scriptural case to be made for getting married as a teenager, certainly the late-teenage years.

 Reason #1: It is a biological fact that when a young man or woman hits the teenage years, the urge to have sex increases.